Create and Install Serialized Item/Equipment Records at a Site

 Regular item records can be created for a low value and a high number of equipment items.
 The advantage is that initial setup requirements are very low.
 The disadvantage is that no history is created for particular equipment items.
 The method is not described here.

-(MMS240/H) Name …the equipment name.
+(MMS240/H) 'Name' This field indicates the equipment name.
 The equipment name is used in a number of areas of the system although the description is used in the site browser program 'Model/Site.
 Browse' (MOS446).
-For equipment held in stock, this description will default from the item name.
+For equipment held in stock, the description uses the item name as the default.
 The equipment name is normally the formal name of the equipment.

-The downtime cost is used when a work order is closed and a downtime value is entered.
-The downtime cost normally entered per hour although any unit can be used as long as it is consistent with the unit used for work order feedback.
+The downtime cost is used when a work order is closed and a downtime value is specified.
+The downtime cost normally specified per hour although any unit can be used as long as it is consistent with the unit used for work order feedback.

 The downtime cost is also used in statistical analysis in 'Maintenance Statistics.
 Display' (MCS400) and in the diagnostic components 'Serialized Item.
 Connect Error Code 2' (MMS237) and 'Error Code 3.
 Connect to Compl/Fail Class' (MMS234).